List of Environment Variables in Linux/Unix

 Variables play an important role in computer programming because they enable programmers to write flexible programs.
 As they are related to the Operating system that we work on, it is important to know some of them and how we can influence them.

-Environment variables can change the way a software/programs behaves.
+Environment variables can change the way a software/programs behave.

 E.g. $LANG environment variable stores the value of the language that the user understands.
 This value is read by an application such that a Chinese user is shown a Mandarin interface while an American user is shown an English interface.